Qays Sheikh Najib

-By 2020, Sheikh Najib had more than 70 TV shows to his credit, as well as half a dozen feature films.
+By 2020, Qays Sheikh Najib had more than 70 TV shows to his credit, as well as half a dozen feature films.
 He has tackled tragedy and comedy, mainstream soap operas and dramas addressing deep social issues.

 Television career

 After his graduation from the acting academy, Sheikh Najib soon got his break on television with popular Ramadan nighttime Syrian dramas, Al Tayr (The Bird) in 1998, and Al Jamal (The Camel), the next year, which were broadcast across the Arab world.
 He then appeared in Baqaya Suwar (Remnant Photos) in 1999 and part 3 of Al Bawasel (The Valiant) in 2002.
 Sheikh Najib anchored his reputation with Layali al-Salhiya (Good Nights) in 2004, a Syrian crime drama with an all-star cast.
 The same year, he also appeared as Salah in director Hatem Ali's Al-Taghriba Al-Falastiniya, which dealt with the struggles of a Palestinian family over several generations.
 Sheikh Najib also acted in other titles tackling social issues, such as 2010's Ma Malakat Aymanukum (What Your Faith Owns), which talked about extremism and social chaos.

-Sheikh Najib has also acted in several historical dramas, among them Salah El-Din El Ayoubi (2001), Saqf el-Alam (Roof of the World) (2007), where he reprised the role of Antonio Banderas in the 1999 feature film The 13th Warrior, playing Ahmad bin Fadlan, and in Zaman el Barghout (Time of the Flea) (2012), set in Syria during the French Mandate.
+Qays Sheikh Najib has also acted in several historical dramas, among them Salah El-Din El Ayoubi (2001), Saqf el-Alam (Roof of the World) (2007), where he reprised the role of Antonio Banderas in the 1999 feature film The 13th Warrior, playing Ahmad bin Fadlan, and in Zaman el Barghout (Time of the Flea) (2012), set in Syria during the French Mandate.
 He also guest-starred in Bab Al-Hara (The Neighborhood's Gate) for the first few seasons of the 10-year-running Ramadan nighttime series.

-In 2014, Sheikh Najib starred as Fadi in Al-Ikhwa (The Brotherhood), which was partly directed by his brother Saif Sheikh Najib.
+In 2014, Qays Sheikh Najib starred as Fadi in Al-Ikhwa (The Brotherhood), which was partly directed by his brother Saif Sheikh Najib.
 The series dealt with a tense internal conflict between five siblings fighting for their wealthy father's inheritance.
 He also starred in romantic comedies such as Madraset el Hobb (The School of Love) (2016), Yaret (I wish) (2016) and Julia (2018), where he played the role of a psychiatrist.
 Earlier, he had already played a romantic interest in the 2015 Ottoman-era Lebanese drama Bint al-Shahbandar (Shahbandar's Daughter).

-In 2019, Sheikh Najib starred in two high-profile TV series: Syrian contemporary crime drama Massafet Aman (A Distance of Safety), and Haramlek, whose intrigue was set among the background of the rise of the Mamluk in Egypt.
+In 2019, Qays Sheikh Najib starred in two high-profile TV series: Syrian contemporary crime drama Massafet Aman (A Distance of Safety), and Haramlek, whose intrigue was set among the background of the rise of the Mamluk in Egypt.
 In 2020, Sheikh Najib starred as Saad in Awlad Adam (Adam's Children), a role he entirely played with one eye patched.
 This Pan-Arab series, which was broadcast internationally, centered around two couples' hidden scandals and yearning for triumph.